arueco/CoronaTracker/README.md

 The project is no longer updated, first, because the algorithm is bad and it's slow ...
-Secondly because I'm don't want to make statistics on people's misfortune.
+Secondly because I don't want to make statistics on people's misfortune.